kubernetes/enhancements/keps/sig-node/1797-configure-fqdn-as-hostname-for-pods/README.md

   hostname field of kernel.

 * **Are there any tests for feature enablement/disablement?**
-  We will have unit tests and integration tests.
-Not sure if we need conversion tests.
+  No, only manual testing was performed.

 ### Rollout, Upgrade and Rollback Planning

 _This section must be completed when targeting beta graduation to a release._

 * **How can a rollout fail?
 Can it impact already running workloads?**
-  It is not clear that the rollout can fail due to this feature.
-The scope of this feature is very limited and it is disabled by default.
+  No known failure modes.

 * **What specific metrics should inform a rollback?**
   Abnormal increase in `run_podsandbox_errors_total` count could be related to this feature.
-We should check if the feature gate is enabled and pods are using it.
+We should filter those pods having issues to create sandbox and check whether they are stuck due to the length of their FQDN, as described in the proposal.

 * **Were upgrade and rollback tested?
 Was upgrade->downgrade->upgrade path tested?**
-  We tested introducing and removing this feature.
-Running pods are not affected by either introducing nor removing the feature.
-When disabling the feature, Pods using this feature that are "stuck" due to having long FQDNs will go into running.
+  We tested enabling and disabling this feature.
+Running pods are not affected by either enabling nor disabling this feature.
+When disabling the feature, Pods using it that are "stuck" due to having long FQDNs will go into running.

 * **Is the rollout accompanied by any deprecations and/or removals of features,